-Exhaust emissions from construction activities include emissions associated with the transport of machinery and supplies/materials to and from the project site, transport of soil materials off- and on-site, employee commutes to/from the project site, and emissions produced on-site as the equipment is used.
-As shown in Table III-1, the calculated level of NOx emissions produced by diesel-fueled on-site grading machinery and trucks that haul machinery, supplies and soils off or to the project site would be approximately 98.75 pounds/day, which is close to the 100 pounds/day threshold.
+As shown in Table III-1, the calculated level of NOx emissions produced by diesel-fueled on-site grading machinery and trucks that haul machinery, supplies and soils off or to the project site would be approximately 98.75140.29 pounds/day, which is close to exceeds the 100 pounds/day threshold.
+As such, the level of NOx emissions associated with the proposed grading plan is considered to be potentially significant.
 Because there is uncertainty in any calculation of grading volumes, and because the excavation work may require removal of additional contaminated soils due to the soil testing requirements identified in Section IX and specified in mitigation measure IX-2, it is possible that the estimated quantity of earthwork and truck transport will be higher than this current estimate.
 As such, the level of NOx emissions associated with the proposed grading plan is considered to be potentially significant.

-To reduce daily NOx emissions by a substantial margin, the Project Applicant has agreed to implement Mitigation Measure III-1, to limit daily grading activities, including truck transport of materials on or off-site, to a maximum of four hours per day.
-As shown in Table III-1, this would reduce total daily NOx regional emissions by approximately 30 pounds/day, a reduction of 33 percent.
+To reduce daily NOx emissions by a substantial margin, the Project Applicant has agreed to implement Mitigation Measure III-1, to limit daily grading activities which will require on-site diesel-powered grading machinery > 50 horsepower to be equipped with CARB-certified interim or final Tier 4 engines.
+In addition, daily haul truck trips for transporting unusable soil materials to off-site disposal facilities would be limited to 71 trucks a day, in accordance with the proposed grading plan that was modeled for grading period emissions.
+This measure allows for a more typical 8-hour grading day, which is a change from the Original MND, which include a mitigation measure to limit grading to four hours/day as a way to reduce daily NOx emissions to below SCAQMD's significance threshold.
+Use of Tier 4-certified diesel machinery is highly effective in reducing NOx emissions and as such, typical 8-hour grading days can occur and emissions would remain well below the daily significance threshold.
+The including truck transport of materials on or off-site, to a maximum of four hours per day.
+As shown in Table III-1, this would reduce total daily NOx regional emissions by approximately 3078 pounds/day, a reduction of 3344 percent.
 This mitigation would also reduce regional emissions for all other criteria pollutants analyzed.
 As shown in Table III-3, this measure would also reduce levels of localized emissions by substantial margins.